-The heritage value of the structure at 806 George Street resides in the architectural harmony of the merged construction and in its use as the Bishopscote (bishop’s residence).
-This structure is an amalgamation of at least three different constructions.
-The original Church Street dwelling was constructed before the mid-19th century.
+The architectural harmony of the merged construction and its historical significance as the Bishopscote (bishop’s residence) contribute to the heritage value of the building at 806 George Street.
+The structure is a fusion of at least three different constructions, with the original Church Street dwelling dating back to before the mid-19th century.

-George F. Gregory, who owned the original house on Church Street, was a Judge of the New Brunswick Supreme Court.
-Gregory served as Mayor of Fredericton from 1869 until 1873 and again from 1878 to 1880.
-The George Street portion of this structure was constructed sometime after Gregory’s second term as mayor ended.
-The third construction, the addition of a one-storey corner block, came with new ownership.
+George F. Gregory, the owner of the original Church Street house, served as a Judge of the New Brunswick Supreme Court and held the position of Fredericton’s Mayor from 1869 to 1873 and again from 1878 to 1880.
+The George Street section of the building was constructed after his second mayoral term, while the one-storey corner block was added under new ownership.

-The Christ Church Cathedral Chapter purchased the property in 1912 for use as the bishop’s residence.
-Bishop John Richardson resided here with his wife, Dora Richardson, and their family until his death in 1938.
-The Church renovated the Bishop’s residence in 1912, and the one-storey corner library was constructed at that time.
+In 1912, the Christ Church Cathedral Chapter bought the property to serve as the bishop’s residence.
+Bishop John Richardson, his wife Dora Richardson, and their family lived here until his passing in 1938.
+During the renovation of the Bishop’s residence in 1912, the one-storey corner library was also built.

-The University of New Brunswick purchased the property in 1960 and converted the structure into a residence, known as Murray House.
+The University of New Brunswick acquired the property in 1960, transforming the structure into a residence called Murray House.